MSAL Auth Handler

 Login Request

 When the SPA acquires an access token from Microsoft Entra ID (e.g., using MSAL.js), it must send that token to the gateway's login endpoint to establish the secure HTTP-only cookies.
-Both the login and logout requests are POST requests, but neither requires any payload in the body.
-You can simply send an empty JSON object {}.
+Both login and logout use POST; neither needs a request body.
+A zero-length body is also accepted when a shared client sets Content-Type: application/json.

 async function gatewayLogin(entraIdToken) {